ELTE-DH/WebArticleCurator/README.md

 ## Requirements

-- Python 3.6+
+- Python 3.7+
-- (optional) for Newspaper3k, the installation of the following packages must precede the installation of this program: python3-dev libxml2-dev libxslt-dev libjpeg-dev zlib1g-dev libpng12-dev
+- (optional for corpus converter if installed as `webarticlecurator[newspaper3k]`) for Newspaper3k, the installation of the following packages must precede the installation of this program: python3-dev libxml2-dev libxslt-dev libjpeg-dev zlib1g-dev libpng12-dev

 ## Install